Digitally Sign PDFs: An Essential Guide for Professionals

 When using their CertifiO® digital signature, professionals establish a distinctive connection between the document’s digital fingerprint and their identity.
 Notarius reinforces this with a certified infrastructure, providing proof that the signer’s identity and attributes (affiliation, employment, membership) were valid at the time of signing.

-This identity and authenticity validation is embedded into the document using the PAdES standard, ensuring the signature’s longevity and long-term association with the electronic document throughout its lifecycle.
+This identity and authenticity validation is embedded into the document using the PAdES standard, thus ensuring the signature’s longevity and long-term association with the electronic document throughout its lifecycle.

 ConsignO Desktop: a PDF reader and digital signature software designed for the AEC industry